kallebelins/mvp24hours-netcore/docs/en-us/database/use-service.md

 # How to use a service repository?
-You will be able to reduce the complexity of building services in the application layer using patterns from the Mvp24Hours architecture.
+You will be able to reduce the complexity of building services at the application layer using Mvp24Hours architecture patterns.

 ## Prerequisites
 Perform installation and configuration to use a [relational](en-us/database/relational.md) or [NoSQL](en-us/database/nosql.md) database.

-## Basic Repository Service
+## Core Repository Service
 ### Inheritance
 ```csharp
 public class EntityService : RepositoryService<Entity, IUnitOfWork> { ... } // async => RepositoryServiceAsync<Entity, IUnitOfWorkAsync>